Needs analysis for sustainable sugarcane production in Mauritius

 Title Sustainable Development Program in Mauritius

-Sustainable sugarcane production by small planters in Mauritius is at risk due to several factors, including increasing production costs and shrinking profit margins (due to low international sugar prices).
-This situation is worsening, leading to diffused land abandonment or conversion to other uses.
-This in turn has had a profound effect on the economy, the environment, and society as a whole.
+Low international sugar prices, the increase in production costs and the consequent shrinking of profit margins threatens small farmers producing sugarcane in Mauritius.
+This situation is worsening, leading to diffused land abandonment or conversion of land to other uses.
+In turn, this is having a profound effect on the economy, the environment, and society as a whole.

 Safeguarding the sugar industry is indeed vital for the country from an economic, social and environmental point of view.
 Its multifunctionality gives it the role of “guardian of the island” and can be considered as an essential public that must be preserved.